Some people may have told you that cold email is dead.

 If you were speaking to someone on the phone, you wouldn’t talk and talk for minutes at a time without waiting for them to respond.

 The same applies here.
-With your first email, you don’t really need to explain the whole background to your business or product.
+In your initial email, you don’t really need to explain the whole background to your business or product.
 You just need to quickly outline what it is that you’re getting in touch for and how you can help them.

 Everything else can be discussed at a later date if the recipient is interested.
 It’s also important to keep sentences short, keep paragraphs concise, and don’t use any unnecessary words, keywords or jargon.